wisnuwiry/camera_works/README.md

 # Camera Works

+Camera Works is a simple library to handle cameras with an emphasis on stability.
 A camera plugin for flutter, which use CameraX on Android, native API on iOS, supports camera capture, flash, & switch camera.

+I made this plugin because there are several BUGs that are still unsolved in the official camera plugin.

-*Note*: This plugin is inspired by the official [camera](https://pub.dev/packages/camera)
+*Note*: For now this plugin only support in Android only.
+And this plugin inspired by the official [camera](https://pub.dev/packages/camera)
 ## Features

 - [x] Switch camera front & back